×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Ito, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Ito to find one that suits your lifestyle and preferences.
 Consider factors such as proximity to public transportation, shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in Ito, such as Suumo, Homes, and Athome.
 These websites allow you to filter your search based on various criteria, including location, price, size, and type of property.
 You can also visit real estate agencies in Ito.
 Real estate agents can provide valuable advice and help you navigate the local property market.
 They can also arrange viewings and assist with the negotiation and contract signing process.
 If you're not fluent in Japanese, it might be helpful to find a bilingual real estate agent or a relocation service that caters to foreigners.
 They can help you understand the terms and conditions of the lease agreement and other important documents.
 Before signing a lease, make sure to inspect the property thoroughly.
 Check the condition of the appliances, fixtures, and furniture, and ask about any maintenance or repair issues.
 Finally, be prepared to pay several upfront costs when renting a property in Japan.
 These may include a deposit, key money, and agent's fee.
-Remember, finding a place to live in a foreign country can be challenging, but with patience and careful planning, you can find a home that suits your needs and budget in Ito, Japan," remarked one foreigner who made the move to Japan.
+Remember, finding a place to live in a foreign country can be challenging, but with patience and careful planning, you can find a home that suits your needs and budget in Ito, Japan," said one expat who made the move to Japan.

 What do people appreciate most about the culture in Ito?

 "Expats in Ito, often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the strong sense of community and the locals' willingness to help others, which can make settling into a new place much easier.
 The traditional Japanese festivals and ceremonies that take place in Ito are another aspect of the culture that expats enjoy, as they provide a unique insight into the country's history and customs.
 The local cuisine, particularly the fresh seafood, is another highlight for many expats.
 Additionally, the natural beauty of Ito, with its hot springs and scenic coastline, is deeply appreciated.
-The slow pace of life in Ito compared to larger cities is also a draw for many expats, allowing them to fully immerse themselves in the local culture," explained one person living in Japan.
+The slow pace of life in Ito compared to larger cities is also a draw for many expats, allowing them to fully immerse themselves in the local culture," said one expat in Japan.

 What do people find most challenging about the culture in Ito?

 "Expats in Ito often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and many locals do not speak English fluently.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional disrespect.
 The work culture in Japan can also be difficult for expats to adapt to.
 The long working hours, the expectation of overtime, and the hierarchical structure can be quite different from what they are used to in their home countries.
 Food can also be a challenge for some expats, as Japanese cuisine is quite different from Western food.
 While many people enjoy the variety and flavors of Japanese food, others may find it difficult to adapt to the different ingredients and cooking styles.
-Lastly, the high cost of living, particularly in terms of housing and transportation, can be a significant challenge for expats living in Ito, Japan," remarked one member in Japan.
+Lastly, the high cost of living, particularly in terms of housing and transportation, can be a significant challenge for expats living in Ito, Japan," said one expat in Japan.

 What residency documents or visas did I need if I will be in Ito for a while?

 "If you are planning to stay in Ito for an extended period, you will need to obtain a visa.
 The type of visa you need will depend on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, you will need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 If you plan to stay in Japan for more than 90 days, you will need to register your address with the local municipal office.
 This is a requirement under the Japanese law and you will need to do this within 14 days of finding a place to live.
-Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," remarked one foreigner who made the move to Japan.
+Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," explained one person living in Japan.

 Get Quote